(Lamb Meatballs and Potatoes)

 Our e-Cookbook, Vol 1 “Sauces” is free and available to download.
 You can find it here.
 Vol 2 “Soups”, should be out soon.

-If you liked our recipe for Yatimcheh, you should try our recipe for Yorkshire Pudding
+If you liked our recipe for Yatimcheh, you should try our recipe for Yorkshire Pudding.
+Or maybe try our recipe for Keto Pork Chops with Chili Sauce.

 You can submit your own special recipe to us.
 We would love to publish it and give you the credit.
 Just go to this link “Submit your own recipes” or at the top of our home page.
 Click this link for an example of a Recipe Submission from a Subscriber